Swarajballal/JAVA-DSA/Day5 Core Java/src/innerclass.md

 # innerclass
-# most useful is non static inner class
+# most useful is non-static inner class
 inner class is a class inside a class like a car class has a engine class inside it we need to change the visibility of inner class to public if we want to access it outside the class